 As far as I’m concerned, Rome is a gelato aficionado’s Mecca.
 I mean, the place is just rife with gelaterie.
 And as with any business that has to vie for tourists’ attention, they’re all trying to one-up each other.
 While maintaining standards and coming up with new ideas like that might be difficult for the proprietors of such establishments, it’s a big win for me – I mean, the consumer.

-While we were in Rome a few weeks ago, my Assistant Gelato Expert-in-Training, Rachel, and I hit all the gelaterie we could.
+While we were in Rome, my Assistant Gelato Expert-in-Training, Rachel, and I hit all the gelaterie we could.
 For anyone who thinks I extenuate, or set down ought in hyperbole, try this one on for size: Rachel kept track of all the flavors of gelato she tried (just her, not me), and she wasn’t counting the free sample spoonfuls they give out to indecisive customers.
-She racked up 22 different flavors in five days.
+She racked up 22 different flavors of gelato over the course of five days in Rome.

 After all that taste testing, I think it’s safe for us to give a list of our favorite gelaterie a Roma.